top of page

 Once a landowner has signed a lease agreement with a solar developer, the developer will do their due diligence to ensure that they can begin construction.
 From there, the solar project will begin production.

-1. Development phase: Also referred to as the option period, this is the 2-6 year term that gives the solar developer the exclusive right to construct solar panels on your land.
+1. Development Phase: Also referred to as the option period, this is the 2-6 year term that gives the solar developer the exclusive right to construct solar panels on your land.
 During this term, the solar developer obtains the necessary permits, acquires financing, conducts feasibility studies, and more to ensure that they can begin construction.
 The developer pays the landowner a modest amount (usually from $10-50 per acre) during this time.

-2. Construction phase: As the name implies, during this period, the solar developer constructs the solar panels and the supporting infrastructure.
+2. Construction Phase: As the name implies, during this period, the solar developer constructs the solar panels and the supporting infrastructure.
 This phase could last anywhere from 2 to 5 months depending on how many solar panels turbines the developer plans on implementing.

-3. Production phase: This is the phase in which the solar farm is fully functioning and generating electricity.
+3. Production Phase: This is the phase in which the solar farm is fully functioning and generating electricity.
 This phase can last for 20 years or longer, depending on the lease.
 The typical solar farm lease length is 25-30 years.
-Many solar leases include options for the solar developer to extend the lease by 5 or 10 year increments.
+Many solar leases include options for the solar developer to extend the lease by 5 or 10-year increments.

-4. Decommissioning phase: Unless the solar company moves forward with any options to extend the lease, the solar panels and supporting structures are removed from the property, and it is restored to its original condition.
+4. Decommissioning Phase: Unless the solar company moves forward with any options to extend the lease, the solar panels and supporting structures are removed from the property, and it is restored to its original condition.
 The developer is responsible for the restoration of the property to its original condition pre-lease.

-In some cases, the production phase does not last the full term of the lease.
-For example, the solar developer may go bankrupt.
-In these cases, the solar farm may be sold to another developer, who would take over the lease and continue operating the project as planned.
 This means that there is a potential for gaps in the lease payments, but the developer who purchases the solar farm would be responsible for any back payments.
 For that reason, many landowners choose to sell their solar lease payments for a lump sum up front to mitigate this risk.

 Landowners can list their land for lease for solar farms for free on LandGate's online marketplace.
 Solar developers use our data to find parcels of interest and plan/ manage their projects.
 The first step is to find your land on our map and receive your free property report.
 Publish your free listing today!